The Archangel Michael Casting Satan out of Heaven

 To be fair, these were young men, some of whom I had known as seminarians, who were undergoing their own transitional identity crisis.
 Not having wives to confront them with their obvious faults, they themselves were victims of the immunity to fraternal correction that is an occupational hazard of representatives of God of every age and denomination throughout history.
 That is also true of their superiors who, for whatever reason, failed appropriately to take a stand.
 The extent of their personal guilt is not ours to judge.

 I think, though, that society as a whole should examine its collective conscience regarding its lack of sensitivity to all the suffering of its children.
 That seems to be a universal social problem everywhere, in every age.
-The United States certainly appears not to give a damn about the suffering of the thousands innocent children who arrive here fleeing from suffering elsewhere!
+The United States certainly appears not to give a damn about the suffering of the thousands of innocent children who arrive here fleeing from suffering elsewhere!

 Another instance of guilt not being ours to judge was the subject of a recent email from a friend of mine in California.
 She expressed the opinion that the individual who started the Holy Fire just outside her apartment complex, currently alleged to be one Forrest Gordon Clark, "may only go to prison but he will certainly pay in real hell in the next lifetime."
 I replied with a reminder of the reluctance to judge encouraged by the second church reading for the following Sunday, when our pastor was out of town, from Paul's letter to the Ephesians 4:30 to 5:2: